JD/MPH: Law and Public Health

 - The ability to comprehend the legal ramifications of proposals for health care and social welfare reform.

-Students are required to complete 79 credit hours for the JD degree and 32 credit hours for the MPH degree.
+Students are required to complete 79 credit hours for the JD degree and a minimum of 32 credit hours for the MPH degree.
 Students must enroll for a minimum of 32 hours while in residency at Rollins.
 Eleven credit hours of electives are waived by the School of Law and 10 credit hours of electives are waived by Rollins.
 While pursuing coursework at Rollins, students will concentrate their courses in their prospective department.
 Students must maintain a cumulative grade point average of 2.7 or higher at Rollins a 2.25 or higher at the School of Law.